jaccomoc/jactl/docs/docs/faq.md

 The only way in which scripts can interact with their environment is via extension functions and methods provided by the application in which it is embedded.

+As of Jactl 2.6.0 it is possible to set the `allowHostAccess()` flag and `allowHostLookup()` predicate on the `JactlContext` object to selectively permit access to host classes (application classes and Java library classes).
+The application can control exactly which classes are permitted (including allowing access to all classes for scenarios where scripts are trusted).

 ## Can I run Jactl code without having to embed it in another appplication?

 If you just want to run Jactl scripts on their own, you can run them from the command line.